llnl/benchpark/docs/add-an-experiment.rst

 For example, to run the AMG2023 strong scaling experiment for problem 1, using CUDA the command would be:
 ``benchpark experiment init --dest amg2023_experiment amg2023 +cuda workload=problem1 scaling=strong scaling-factor=2 scaling-iterations=4``

+.. note:
+  Use the ``benchpark info experiment {benchmark_name}`` to find additional variants that are available to all experiments.
+  This includes settings such as: the job timeout, turning on debug mode, setting the account/bank, and appending/prepending to ``$PATH`` during runtime.

 Initializing an experiment generates the following yaml files:

 - ``ramble.yaml`` defines the `Ramble specs <https://ramble.readthedocs.io/en/latest/workspace_config.html#>`_ for building, running, analyzing and archiving experiments.